 New shares to be issued in connection with this offering do not fall within any of the specified exceptions and we will utilize our existing Placement Capacity or, if we have Additional Placement Capacity that is current at the time of issue, our existing Combined Placement Capacity.
-Our existing Placement Capacity is shares and our existing Additional Placement Capacity is shares.
-Accordingly, if we issue ADS in connection with this offering (each representing 180 ordinary shares) these shares will be counted towards our existing Placement Capacity or, if we have Additional Placement Capacity that is current at the time of issue, our Combined Placement Capacity which in either case will be reduced accordingly.
+Our existing Placement Capacity is 203,002,612 shares and our existing Additional Placement Capacity is 135,335,074 shares.
+Accordingly, if we issue 600,000 ADS (or 690,000 ADSs if the underwriters exercise their option to purchase additional ADSs from us in full) in connection with this offering (each representing 180 ordinary shares) these shares will be counted towards our existing Placement Capacity or, if we have Additional Placement Capacity that is current at the time of issue, our Combined Placement Capacity which in either case will be reduced accordingly.